 Keep track of your reactions to food

-Do you have any foods which cause reactions that mimic seasonal allergies?
+Do you have any foods that cause reactions that mimic seasonal allergies?
 Such foods may cause your nose to run and your throat to itch, leading to excess phlegm.
 You should keep a record of any foods that trigger an increase in your phlegm production.

 What is the best over-the-counter (OTC) medication that you can take for excess phlegm in your throat?
 The best way for you to relieve excess mucus in your throat is to take an expectorant.

 Guaifenesin is an over-the-counter expectorant.
-Medicines containing Guaifenesin will help thin and loosen excess mucus in your throat.
-These medicines get the mucus moving again, making coughs more effective.Â
+Medicines containing guaifenesin will help thin and loosen excess mucus in your throat.
+These medicines get the mucus moving again, making coughs more effective.

 You may try an over-the-counter medication like Mucinex.
-This expectorant will help to thin mucus and excess phlegm stuck in your throat, making it easier for you to cough and spit it out.Â
+This expectorant will help to thin the mucus and excess phlegm stuck in your throat.
+It will make it easier for you to cough and spit it out.

 Minimize the use of decongestants